ldberriz/Getting-and-Cleaning-Data/README.md

 Getting and Cleaning Data Course Project

-You should create one R script called run_analysis.R that does the following.
+R script run_analysis.R does the following:
-Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.
-Extracts only the measurements on the mean and standard deviation for each measurement.
+1. Extracts only the measurements on the mean and standard deviation for each measurement.
-Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
+1. Uses descriptive activity names to name the activities in the data set
+1. Appropriately labels the data set with descriptive variable names.
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+1. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+# Script description

 ## Load the appropriate packages
 if (!require("data.table")) {     ## if require() retuns false pkg not installed.